Unix ZSHell Reloaded

 Problem:

-It is not always easy to tinker around with these shells and set them up as you like them to be.
+It is not always simple to tinker around with these shells, set them up correctly, and customize to your very own needs.

 Oh-My-ZSH

 oh-my-zsh which was written by Robby Russell tries to solve this problem and in my opinion, succeeds in doing so.
-It is easy to install, use and customize and makes everyday working with a shell a charm.
-Unfortunately
+It is easy to install, use and customize and makes everyday working with zsh a charm.
+Check out the official website.

 Installation